Freddo Family and Blackledge Marsh Preserves

 Public Trail

-The Blackledge Marsh and Freddo Family Preserve consist of 43 acres along the northern end of the Blackledge River corridor.
-The Blackledge Marsh parcel was given to the Bolton Land Trust in connection with the adjacent Strawberry Ridge development in 2004.
-The Freddo Family Preserve was added in 2022 when the Freddo Family donated 23 acres in honor of four generations of the Freddo family – Italian immigrants Frank and Rose Freddo, their daughter Adrianna and son Joseph, Joe and his wife Ellie’s sons Thomas and Steven, and Steven’s and Thomas’s children.
-The preserved land is a permanent remembrance of the Freddo family.
+The Blackledge Marsh and Freddo Family Preserve together form a 43-acre preserve along the northern end of the Blackledge River corridor.
+The Blackledge Marsh parcel was given to the Bolton Land Trust when the Strawberry Ridge development was built in 2004.
+The Freddo Family Preserve was created in 2022 when the Freddo Family donated 23 acres in honor of four generations of the Freddo family – Italian immigrants Frank and Rose Freddo, their daughter Adrianna and son Joe, Joe and wife Ellie’s sons Thom and Steven, Thom and wife Janice’s children Matthew and Catherine, and Steven and wife Sharon’s daughters Heather Modzelewski and Christy Martinez.

-The Blackledge River and a tributary merge near the center of the Freddo Family Preserve where the stream continues south and eventually meets the Jeremy River.
-The Preserves continue a chain of preserved land along the Blackledge River corridor, helping maintain excellent water quality and providing diverse habitat for birds and mammals.
+The property continues a chain of preserved land along the Blackledge River corridor, helping maintain excellent water quality and providing diverse habitat for birds and mammals.
+The Blackledge River and a tributary merge near the center of the Freddo Family Preserve, continues south and eventually joins the Jeremy River.
 Beautiful old stone walls run through the properties and the marsh is aflutter with bird activity.

 Phillips Property